Tomer2003/Ex4/README.md

 The program is multy thread server that can handle with search path in matrix graph.

+- exceptions - A file that defines and deals with exceptions.

+- server - A file that defines the logic of the parallel server.

+- solver_tasks - A file that defines and implements graphing search algorithms.

+- client_operations - A file that defines the protocol that the server supports to communicate with the client.

 # usage

 Command line arguments: